YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This is an operator log-only message, which indicates that a core (dump) is being generated for the immediately preceding xxxxFAIL error message.

 Action: Report this database error to the group responsible for database integrity at your operation.
-If the cause of the xxxxFAIL message is not otherwise known (for example, database damage due to recent system crash), the produced core will contain information that your YottaDB support channel can use to determine the source of failure (UNIX only).
+If the cause of the xxxxFAIL message is not otherwise known (for example, database damage due to recent system crash), the produced core will contain information that your YottaDB support channel can use to determine the source of failure.

 ------------------
 GVGETFAIL